 The Warringa Pool is ideal for a dip to freshen up.
 Like any mountain swimming hole that’s fed by a waterfall it’s going to be cold at any time of year but cooling down is the point of it right.
 If you don’t feel like diving right in there are areas where you can sit with your feet in the water or wade in the shallows.

-In addition to the main hole, there are a series of pools and small cascades that you’ll come to if you rock-hop your way a little bit further back upstream.
+In addition to the main hole, you’ll find a series of pools and small cascades if you rock-hop your way a little bit further back upstream.
 These quieter spots are my favourites.

 Things you need to know about Warringa Pool

-- Take care on the rocks, they can be slippery and the only way out is 3 km back up the hill you just came down
+- Take care on the rocks; they can be slippery.
+The only way out is 3 km back up the hill you just came down.

-- The sitting space is a bit limited so if there are a few others already there you can rock hop a little further back upstream and find another rock shelf to spread out on.
+- The sitting space is a bit limited, so if a few others are already there, you can rock hop further upstream and find another rock shelf to spread out on.

-- Some types of leeches live in freshwater pools, we didn’t have any issue ourselves but others have mentioned encountering the little worms when swimming here.
+- Some types of leeches live in freshwater pools.
+We didn’t have any issues ourselves, but others have mentioned encountering the little worms when swimming here.

 Gwongorella Picnic Area

 The car parking and facilities at the Purling Brook Falls trailhead are the Gwongorella Picnic Area.
-This area has had a fairly recent renovation so it’s all looking very well kept but some of the smaller plants are still getting established.
-The toilets here are composting as you’ll normally find in the National Parks but they are kept clean.
-There’s space to change if you’re planning to take a dip in the pool down the track and outdoor taps (not for drinking water) if you need to wash off or clean your boots in wet weather.
+This area has had a reasonably recent renovation, so it looks very well kept but some of the smaller plants are still getting established.
+The toilets here are composting, as you’ll typically find in the National Parks, but they are kept clean.
+There’s space to change if you plan to dip in the pool down the track and outdoor taps (not for drinking water) if you need to wash off or clean your boots in wet weather.

 The barbeques are new and were kept clean when we were here.
 There are picnic tables positioned both under the covered area and also set in under the shade of the trees.
-We have our own fave picnic spot not far away that I’ll come to shortly but this is a great facility.
-There’s parking for around 20 cars and if you’re there early you can score one in the shade of the trees that’s nice and close for carrying your picnic gear in but there’s also street parking that is regularly in use on a busy day.
+We have our favourite picnic spot not far away, which I’ll come to shortly, but this is a great facility.
+There’s parking for around 20 cars, and if you’re there early, you can score one in the shade of the trees that’s nice and close for carrying your picnic gear in, but there’s also street parking that is regularly used on a busy day.

 The Best of All Lookout

-When you’ve finished the walk here and perhaps stopped for a picnic or something from the cafe just up the road there is more to see in this area if you have the time.
-Continue on another 7 km following the marked turnoff ona the right to the Best of All Lookout.
+When you’ve finished the walk here and perhaps stopped for a picnic or something from the cafe just up the road, there is more to see in this area if you have the time.
+Continue on another 7 km, following the marked turnoff on the right to the Best of All Lookout.

-After the great views at Purling Brook and other places in Springbrook National Park that sounds like a massive oversell but it’s a short 600-metre return walk from the carpark and you won’t regret it.
-It’s only a 7 km drive from Purling Brook Falls making it an easy addition to your day in the mountains.
+After the great views at Purling Brook and other places in Springbrook National Park, that sounds like a massive oversell, but it’s a short 600-metre return walk from the carpark, and you won’t regret it.
+It’s only a 7 km drive from Purling Brook Falls, which makes it an easy addition to your day in the mountains.

 The Canyon Lookout

-Another 4.5 km down the road there is a short detour off to the Canyon Lookout.
-This is a lookout rather than a trail head and only a few steps from the car but you can see Twin Falls and Rainbow Falls from here.
+Another 4.5 km down the road, there is a short detour to the Canyon Lookout.
+This is a lookout rather than a trailhead and only a few steps from the car, but you can see Twin Falls and Rainbow Falls from here.
 You can also see all the way out to the coast.

-The enormous canyon in front of you is part of the Scenic Rim as all of this area is.
-It’s the remnants of an ancient shield volcano that formed 26 million years ago, the landscape continues to evolve every year due to the extremes of weather, erosion and rock slides.
-It’s only a short stop but if you are continuing on up the road to more of the walks and picnic areas it’s another perspective on the area.
+The enormous canyon in front of you is part of the Scenic Rim, as is all of this area.
+It’s the remnants of an ancient shield volcano that formed 26 million years ago.
+The landscape continues to evolve every year due to the extremes of weather, erosion, and rock slides.
+It’s only a short stop, but if you continue on up the road to more of the walks and picnic areas, it’s another perspective on the area.

 Twin Falls Circuit

-Another 750 meters along this road and you’ll come to the car parking area for the Twin Falls track.
-I’ve got all the details and more photos for this walk covered in the linked article but wanted to mention it here too as it’s so close.
-For many, this would make a great combination doing one of the tracks in the morning and the other in the afternoon.
+Another 750 meters along this road, you’ll come to the car parking area for the Twin Falls track.
+I’ve covered all the details and more photos for this walk in the linked article, but I wanted to mention it here, too, as it’s so close.
+For many, this would make a great combination of doing one of the tracks in the morning and the other in the afternoon.

-Twin Falls circuit is a 4 km loop, there are 4 waterfalls along the way, an fairly easy grade 3 walking track, and that great swimming hole too.
-At the top, there is car parking, toilets and a couple of picnic tables.
+Twin Falls Circuit is a 4 km loop.
+Along the way, there are four waterfalls, a fairly easy grade 3 walking track, and a great swimming hole.
+At the top, there is car parking, toilets, and a couple of picnic tables.

 Goomoolahra Falls and Picnic Area

-We like to settle in for a while after our walks to just enjoy being in nature.
-On this trip, we had yellow robins flitting around above our head and a kookaburra who positioned himself next to us to keep an eye on things.
-I like to pack up a picnic of cold meats, crackers, cheese and pickles or this time I found these picnic pies on Pinterest so cooked those the night before to pack into the cooler.
+We like to settle in for a while after our walks to enjoy being in nature.
+On this trip, we had yellow robins flitting around above our heads and a kookaburra who positioned himself next to us to keep an eye on things.
+I like to pack up a picnic of cold meats, crackers, cheese, and pickles.
+This time, I found these picnic pies on Pinterest, so I cooked those the night before to pack them into the cooler.

 Where to stay in Springbrook National Park

 We like to head up into the National Park early.
-Staying locally is ideal but if not, an early wakeup will ensure you get a shady carpark at you chosen trailhead and enjoy the rainforest at it’s absolute best without the crowds.
+Staying locally is ideal, but if not, an early wakeup will ensure you get a shady carpark at your chosen trailhead and enjoy the rainforest at its absolute best without the crowds.

-Having said that a night or two within the world heritage listed Gondwana Rainforest is highly recommended.
-If you haven’t done it before the night sky is incredible, the silence and being totally immersed in nature as the sun goes down is a very special experience.
-These are a few options really good options that offer all the comforts you might want.
+Having said that, a night or two in the world heritage-listed Gondwana Rainforest is highly recommended.
+If you haven’t done it before, the night sky is incredible, and the silence and being totally immersed in nature as the sun goes down is a very special experience.
+These are a few really good options that offer all the comforts you might want.

-The Sanctuary is a self-contained heritage one bedroom cottage with a high end fit out.
+The Sanctuary is a self-contained heritage one-bedroom cottage with a high-end fit-out.
 It’s located within the National Park and includes a continental breakfast to enjoy on your private balcony.
-There’s a functional kitchenette meaning you can prepare your own meals and you also have the option of having your evening meal served onsite and enjoying one of the local cafes during the day.
-The Sanctuary take single night bookings which makes it easy to incorporate into your itinerary or as a romantic city escape, with just the one chalet on the property peace and privacy are guaranteed.
+There’s a functional kitchenette, meaning you can prepare your meals and have the option of having your evening meal served onsite and enjoying one of the local cafes during the day.
+The Sanctuary take single night bookings, which makes it easy to incorporate into your itinerary or as a romantic city escape; with just one chalet on the property, peace and privacy are guaranteed.

-The Mouses House Rainforest Retreat describe their romantic rainforest chalets as ‘rustic-chic’ while their guests describe them as excellent, 5/5 and bucket list.
-There are 14 chalets nestled into the native bush, a great spot for a romantic retreat in a natural setting.
+The Mouses House Rainforest Retreat describe their romantic rainforest chalets as ‘rustic-chic’ while their guests describe them as excellent, 5/5 and a bucket list experience.
+There are 14 chalets nestled into the native bush, a fantastic spot for a romantic retreat in a natural setting.
 The chalets have spa baths, wood-burning fireplaces and private outdoor hot tubs.

 Be prepared for your National Park visit